Rileyccc/Graph_depth_first_search/README.md

 # Graph_depth_first_search

-Currently there is a simply graph class for unweighted graphs named Graph
+Currently there is a simply graph class for directional unweighted graphs named Graph

 their is also a class named Matrix to graphs which converts the graph to a matrix.